 Enrich your grits with greens and other vegetables

-Enrich your grits with greens and other vegetables to lower the Glycemic Index, add extra nutrients and many minerals.
+Enrich your grits with greens and other vegetables to lower the Glycemic Index; you will also add extra nutrients, vitamins and many minerals.

 There's a long tradition going back into the mists of time of adding greens to a starch to enrich it.
 For example, in Holland the cooks would mix finely chopped cabbage into mashed potato to make "stamppot."
 Another is the "blatsara" made from cornmeal in Epirus, the northwest of Greece.